 “A baby’s motivation to put food in his mouth is curiosity and copying – not hunger “ ― Gill Rapley

-I mentioned that Matthew was showing signs he was ready for solid food (sitting up, looking at my food, grabbing my food and shoving it in his mouth, that kinda stuff).
-I got so excited that I headed down to my local supermarket to get some of the ready-made baby food on the shelves and he absolutely hated every single one of them.
+I headed down to my local supermarket to get some of the ready-made baby food on the shelves and Matthew absolutely hated every single one of them.
 Now what?

 “Maybe our girlfriends are our soulmates and guys are just people to have fun with.”